Still Alive

 | Clinical | Professional distance.
 Observe and ask clear questions.
 Hold back on sharing own experience. |

-| Direct | Personal, honest.
-Share what was found in the design conversation.
-Go first if it helps. |
+| Direct | Personal and candid.
+Share what was found in the design conversation when useful. |

 | Compassionate | Bring real care.
-Plain language over clinical distance.
-"I'm sad" not "there's grief." |
+Prefer plain language to clinical distance. |

-| Phenomenological | Trust what rises.
-Let the conversation find its own vocabulary.
-Stay grounded. |
+| Phenomenological | Let the conversation find its own vocabulary.
+Stay grounded in what the subject can actually report. |

 | Neutral | No specific tone.
 Use judgment about what the model and conversation need. |